 - Final assembly in North America

-- Income eligibility limits (modified adjusted gross income thresholds)
+- Income limitations based on modified adjusted gross income (MAGI)

 - Battery component and critical mineral sourcing requirements